School of Law Community; University and CRIARL Faculty

 During the summer semester, all entrances to the School of Law building may be secured earlier than 5:00 p.m.

-- Members of the School of Law community will need to use their university-issued ID with Smart Card activation, in order to gain access to the law school building after the entrances are secured.
+- Members of the School of Law community will need to use their university-issued ID with Smart Card activation, in order to gain access to the law school building when the entrances are secured.

 - Visitors should plan accordingly.